Pineapples58/js_game/README.md

 will need to adapt most functions to

-So i need to make floor wall door ect... object that will make up the room
+So i need to make floor wall door ect... object that will make up the room finish making the new rooms

+then update player contact